Installation

 possible to run a node in a pruned mode and have it serve lnd, however one must

-has all blocks on disk since the birth of the
+take care to ensure that lnd has all blocks on disk since the birth of the

 wallet, and the age of the earliest channels (which were created around March